What is HLH?

 - Both copies of the person’s PRF1, UNC13D, STX11 and STXBP2 genes are checked for possible changes.
 A genetic specialist compares the two copies of these genes to normal copies of those genes.
 If there are differences, the specialist decides if those differences are linked to the development of familial HLH.

-- If mutations are found in the PRF1, UNC13D, STX11 or STXBP2 genes, the doctor or genetic counselor will work with the family in the following ways:
+- If mutations are found in the PRF1, UNC13D, STX11 or STXBP2 genes, the health care provider or genetic counselor will work with the family in the following ways:

 - To help the family understand the risks of familial HLH